top of page

 This project tracks and measures how extremist actors (including Jihadist-Salafist Groups and Far-Right / Accelerationist Groups) exploit new online platforms to recruit, organise, and spread propaganda which can result in offline harms.
 I am particularly interested in examining how these extremist groups increasingly use encrypted social media platforms (Rocket.Chat, Telegram, TamTam Messenger Signal) to communicate privately, and seeks to measure the response and regulatory policies of these technology firms.
 This research includes analysis of foreign fighters and civil conflicts from Afghanistan, to Syria, and Ukraine.
 Within North America, I focus on how Anti-Vaccine and Far-Right Extremist networks have exploited new technologies to amplify, organise, and coordinate their political activities, with particular interest in hybrid disinformation and offline organising.
 I also maintain the Accelerationist Research Database (ARD) a repository for documents (including images, videos, music, symbols, and web forums) related to the growing Accelerationism movement within Far Right networks.
 The rise of post-organisational extremism, particular among Far-Right actors, has prompted the need to understand secondary indicators of extremism and the ARB serves as a starting point for tracking and identifying trends within the movement.
 As such, this research begins to address the constantly evolving methods and loopholes employed by extremists to use evade detection and community standards on major social media platforms.

-This early-stage project explores how commercially-available targeted advertising technologies to address online extremism and disinformation.
-In particular, it is focussed on how to best identify individual users who are interested in extremist content or disinformation and offer them a different and more reliable source of information.
+This early-stage project explores how commercially available targeted advertising technologies to counter national security threats from terrorism, extremism, CBRNe, hybrid warfare, foreign intelligence, and influence operations.
+In particular, it is focused on how to best identify individual users who are interested in extremist content or disinformation and offer them a different and more reliable source of information.
 To ensure click-through rates, the project seeks to develop carefully tailored content that addresses the core concerns of individuals who are vulnerable to extremism, rather than brushing these fears and concerns to the side.
 While click-through rates remain quite low when compared with commercial advertising, even low engagement can lead to less violent attacks.
 Future research is needed to understand the role of empathy, humour, and psychology in developing redirect tools that meet users where they are and engage them with social support networks beyond simply counter-messaging.The project primarily focusses on users who are only beginning to explore extremist content as opposed to long-term consumers of disinformation and extremist content.

 weston-blackwellhall.jpg